BCL-FOSS/netsumap/README.md

 ### What is this?
 Quart app using a neural network (NN) trained to classify IP packets as benign, outlier or malicious.
 Packet data is ingested via:
-- pcap files converted to CSV,
+- pcap files converted to CSV
-- JSON and
+- JSON
-- live capture from a specified interface (*currently in development).
+- live capture from specified interface (*currently in development)

 Prediction results are used to automate security breach responses within REST API enabled network infrastructure commonly utilized by SMBs.